 Riversleigh section of the Australian Fossil Mammal Sites World Heritage integrity

-The Riversleigh World Heritage Area is representative of the fossil deposits considered adequate to maintain its Outstanding Universal Value (OUV).
+The Riversleigh section of the Australian Fossil Mammal Sites is representative of the fossil deposits considered adequate to maintain its Outstanding Universal Value.

-To retain the integrity of the original site as much as possible, collections should not be too widely dispersed.
-Conditions are applied, supported by legislation, to record the location and regulate the removal of fossil material from both Riversleigh and Naracoorte.
-The paleontological work is important for the identification, presentation and transmission of the World Heritage values of the property to future generations.
+To retain the integrity of the original site as much as possible, extracted fossils should not be widely dispersed.
+Legislation supports conditions on scientific permits that require the holder to record the location and regulate the removal of fossil material from Riversleigh.
+Compliance with the conditions is supported by legislation.